osg-htc/technology/docs/software/comanage-troubleshooting-guide.md

  which shares the same value as the COManage identifier used as a source for the LDAP provisioner target.
     - LDAP attributes and their COManage sources can be found [here](https://registry.cilogon.org/registry/ldap_provisioner/co_ldap_provisioner_targets/edit/6)
 1. Have the user log in
+1. Have the user fetch a new Dex token

 ####Explanation of SAML -> CILogon OIDC sub claim -> LDAP matching used in Dex.